vvdleun/audiostreamerscrobbler/README.md

         },
         ...

 The player name must match your BluOS device name exactly.
 Note that the name is CaSe SeNsItIvE.
-My BluOS device is called "Living Room C368" (when translated to English), so that's what's in my config.json file.

 The program should be compatible with the new third party BluOS powered devices that have appeared on the market (I believe Dali has them), but this has not been tested yet.

 #### Monitor a Yamaha MusicCast player

 At this stage, the program can only monitor the Net/USB input of MusicCast players.
 Also, despite some players having support for multiple zones, only the Main zone is supported for now.
-I hope to improve this soon.
+I hope to improve this one day.

         ...
         "player": {